Frequently Asked QuestionsThe most commonly asked questions about Screen Machine

 – Book on-line here.
 Again, these are available up to 3 hours before each show, and they are subject to a booking fee of 50p per ticket.

-– At least nine tickets for each film will go on sale at the Screen Machine 30 mins before scheduled start time.
+– At least eight tickets for each film will go on sale at the Screen Machine 30 mins before scheduled start time.
 Pay cash only for these – no cards!

 Please note: All 14-and-unders must be accompanied by a parent/21+ guardian for all 8:00/8:30pm screenings.